rexrichardson/rex-portfolio/_posts/portfolio.md

   - "React.js"
 ---

-## Portfolio web app
+## Building a blog

-I built my portfolio using Next.js and React.
-Markdown is used to format my work articles.
-Next.js is fetches the markdown files at build and displays them on the site.
+My portfolio is built using Next.js and React.
+In order to have a blog style site, Markdown files are used to format my work articles and the remark package is used to convert the files to HTML.
+Next.js fetches the markdown files at build and displays them on the site.
+A 'slug' page component generates pages at build for each markdown file and displays the html.

 ## Open Source Code

-The code for my portfolio is available publically on github.
+The code for my portfolio is available on github.
 [Check it out here](https://github.com/rblue36/rex-portfolio).